AppDeploy MCP Server

 • Continue as Guest

 All options provide full access to all tools and features.
-Sign-in with Google or Apple provides a consistent identity across platforms.
+Signing in with Google, Apple, or X provides a consistent identity across platforms.

 MCP Flow